Kiddxtrizz/Titanic/README.md

 # Titanic
-Make take on the Titanic Challenge
+My take on the Titanic Challenge